-It is also vital for thick discourse with our faculty and staff and for the flourishing of our global community.
+Our focus on ethics is also vital for thick discourse with our faculty and staff and for the flourishing of our global community.
 In fact, equipping students with the skills to lead ethical lives is essential for a flourishing society.
-Ethics has long been a part of the Saint Mary's mission1 and at its core since 2004, when we presciently undertook the mission to "awaken, nurture, and empower learners to ethical lives of service and leadership."2 thics is about goodness.
-It is about what it means to be a good person and how to live a good life.
-A common misperception regards ethics as simply a list of rules.
-Yet there is also a richer, deeper way of thinking about ethics, which seeks an understanding of what will allow one to flourish as a person, become more resilient, and contribute to the common good.
-Each of these terms is incredibly important to understand, for the way in which we define them will allow for a more in-depth engagement.
+Ethics has long been a part of the Saint Mary's mission1 and at its core since 2004, when we presciently undertook the mission to "awaken, nurture, and empower learners to ethical lives of service and leadership."